Disclosure: This article may contain affiliate links. Click here for more info.

 Running shoe manufacturer Altra teamed up with iFit, a company that specializes in fitness wearables and associated software, to produce the IQ.
-Slated for release any time now, these smart shoes feature a multi-sensored system within the length of the midsole that can sync your shoes to your smartphone and give you lots of useful data.
+Out earlier this year, these smart shoes feature a multi-sensored system within the length of the midsole that can sync your shoes to your smartphone and give you lots of useful data.

 This includes whether you are landing harder on one foot and whether impact concentrates on your heel rather than the mid foot or toes.
 They can also tell you stride length, speed, distance travelled, the amount of ground contact time, and cadence.

-The app will provide real-time suggestions on how to adjust your form, increase performance, and cut down the chances of picking up an injury.
+The app provides real-time suggestions on how to adjust your form, increase performance, and cut down the chances of picking up an injury.

 These sensor-packed insoles tell you exactly what’s going on with your runs.
 If you carry your phone, you can access real-time tracking, stress-maps and alerts during your run.
 Or, leave your phone behind, sync your data and review your running form and performance afterwards.
 Data provided by the app includes pace, distance, time, stride length, stride rate and ground contact time.